koknat/dif/README.md

        -json              Used for comparing two json files via Data::Dumper

-       -perldump          Useful when comparing previously captured output of Data::Dumper filter out all SCALAR/HASH/ARRAY/REF/GLOB/CODE addresses from output of Dumpvalue, since they change on every execution.
+       -perlDump          Useful when comparing previously captured output of Data::Dumper filter out all SCALAR/HASH/ARRAY/REF/GLOB/CODE addresses from output of Dumpvalue, since they change on every execution.
                               SPECS' => HASH(0x9880110)    becomes    'SPECS' => HASH()
                           Also works on Python object dumps:
                               <_sre.SRE_Pattern object at 0x216e600>

-       -perleval          The input file is a perl hashref Print the keys in alphabetical order
+       -perlEval          The input file is a perl hashref Print the keys in alphabetical order